coyotespike/coyotespike.github.io/_posts/2016-06-02-ArtsandCrafts.md

 the art may not turn it into a subject.

-To discover arts in this sense, you need a broad range of friends, and you need to be on the alert for them.
-Because the most useful subjects tend to spread rapidly, just as good foods like coffee spread throughout the world, I'm betting there aren't very many useful arts.
+To discover arts in this sense, you need a broad range of friends, and you need to be on the alert for them, to realize what you're looking at.